 the max mark)

-discussing details of the solution, or having a third party debug your code.
+Submission of code that was developed with the help of another student or a third party.
+This includes receiving pseudo code or discussing details of the solution, or having a third party debug your code.

 - Originator of plagiarised solution: 0 marks (for